Freiburg's History for Pedestrians

 Freiburg Becomes a French City

 That is not all.
-In November of 1677 the French General François de Créqui acting against the rule that armies remain in their quarters during the winter season ferries over the Rhine and takes Freiburg in a surprise attack.
-With the Turks in the East besieging Vienna the Emperor has no means to resist the French in the West.
+In November of 1677 the French General François de Créqui breaking the rule that armies remain in their quarters during the winter season ferries over the Rhine and takes Freiburg in a surprise attack.
+With the Turks in the east besieging Vienna the Emperor has no means to resist the French in the west.
 In the following peace talks of Nijmwegen Louis generously gives Leopold the choice to keep either Freiburg or Fort Philippsburg.
 The Emperor chooses the latter and Freiburg becomes a French city.

 Sébastien Le Prestle de Vauban